justingrant94/Project/README.md

 **Overview and concept:**

-I had a week to create a grid based game using Javascript, HTML and CSS.
+I had a week to create a grid based game using JavaScript, HTML and CSS.
 I chose to create the old school game Connect 4, my game is quite simple, it's a two player game.

 **Technologies used:**